 For about 10 years from the early 2000s, the Friends undertook more formal plant surveys on one-hectare plots identified by the State Herbarium.
 Hundreds of specimens were recorded and collected for the herbarium’s major botanical database.
 Unfortunately, funding cuts to the herbarium have meant that this material can no longer be processed and we have discontinued this work.

-However, we have also been photographing the vegetation at set points in three sections of the South Australian part of the GVD – the Googs Track area, the Mamungari area and around Maralinga.
+However, for many years we have also been photographing the vegetation at set points in three sections of the South Australian part of the GVD – the Googs Track area, the Mamungari area and around Maralinga.
 We generally get to one of these sections every year, so the recording of each photopoint is done every three years.
 These records are supplied to the Herbarium and they now fill several DVDs.

 More recently we have supported research projects recording marble gum (Eucalyptus gonglyocarpa) distribution and the use of marble gums by the Wipu Wara (Princess Parrot).
 We have also provided substantial support for a project investigating camel damage to the desert vegetation.